abhinavvv03/Rubber-Duckey/Payload-Improved-Wi-Fi-Password-Grabber.md

 ## Slightly improved version of [WiFi password grabber](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---WiFi-password-grabber) by Siem

-### Make sure to change "YOUREMAIL@gmail.com" with your G-Mail, and "PASSWORD" with your password
+### Make sure to change "YOUREMAIL@gmail.com" with your G-Mail, and "YOURPASSWORD" with your password

 ### Code:
 ```